Thick hyperbolic 3-manifolds with bounded rank: Simplicial ruled surfaces

-So, we can now assume that $g_*(\pi_G)$ is a non-elementary subgroup of $\pi_1 M$.
-It follows that the length of $f_i(G)$ in $M$ is bounded below by the Margulis constant.
-We claim that the length of $f_i(G)$ is also bounded above, independent of $i$.
-Then if $E$ is the number of edges in $ G$,
+So, we can now assume that $g_*(\pi_1 G)$ is not an elementary parabolic subgroup of $\pi_1 M$.
+We claim that the length of $f_i(G)$ is bounded above, independent of $i$.
+First, if $E$ is the number of edges in $ G$, then

-Here, $L$ is defined as the sum of the \emph {squared} lengths of edges.
-If some edge of $f_i(G)$ has length less than $1$, squaring the length gives a smaller value, but we can compensate for this by adding $1$.
-Note that since $\omega_i \to \omega$, which is positive on $G$, the denominator on the right side of in \eqref{someq} is bounded away from zero for large $i$.
-But then
+For the first inequality, recall that $L$ is defined in \eqref{someq} as the sum of the \emph {squared} lengths of edges.
+So if some edge of $f_i(G)$ has length less than $1$, squaring the length gives a smaller value, but we can compensate for this by adding $1$.
+Since $\omega_i \to \omega$, which is positive on $G$, the denominator on the right side in \eqref{someq} is bounded away from zero for large $i$.
+And

-which is bounded if $t \leq \frac 12$.
-(After a small perturbation, we can assume that $g$ is rectifiable.)
-So, $\length f_i(G)$ is bounded above.